OutSystems/docs-support/src/enterprise/maintenance/vpn/vpn-support.md

 ## Change the internal IP range of your VPN { #change-vpn-route }

-When the internal IP range of your on-premises network that accesses your VPN changes, you need to reflect that change in your VPN.
+When the internal IP range of your on-premises network that accesses your VPN changes, you need to reflect that change in your OutSystems Cloud VPN.

 ### Static VPN